Võ Nguyên Giáp: Political activism

 As well as teaching in school, Giáp was busy producing and writing articles for Tiếng Dân (Voice of the People) founded by Huỳnh Thúc Kháng and many other revolutionary newspapers, while actively participating in various revolutionary movements.
 All the while, Giáp was a dedicated reader of military history and philosophy, revering Sun Tzu.
 He also made a particular study of Napoleon's generalship, and greatly admired T. E. Lawrence's Seven Pillars of Wisdom, learning from it practical examples of how to apply minimum military force to maximum effect.
+He also read and was influenced by historical figures including Carl von Clausewitz, George Washington, and Vladimir Lenin.
 During the Popular Front years in France, he founded Hồn Trẻ tập mới (Soul of Youth), an underground socialist newspaper.
 He also founded the French-language paper Le Travail (on which Phạm Văn Đồng also worked).

 After the signing of the Molotov–Ribbentrop Pact, the French authorities outlawed the Indochinese Communist Party.
 Its leaders decided that Giáp should leave Vietnam and go into exile in China.
 On 3 May 1940 he said farewell to his wife, left Hanoi and crossed the border into China.
 Giáp's wife went to her family home in Vinh, where she was arrested, sentenced to fifteen years imprisonment, and incarcerated in the Hoa Lo Central Prison in Hanoi.
-In China, Giáp joined up with Hồ Chí Minh, then an adviser to the People's Liberation Army.
+In China, Giáp joined up with Ho Chi Minh, then an adviser to the People's Liberation Army.
 Giáp adopted the alias Duong Huai-nan, learned to speak and write Chinese, and studied the strategy and tactics of the Chinese Communist Party.

 In September 1940, Vichy France agreed to the Japanese occupation of Vietnam, to 'protect' Indochina.
 In May 1941 the Eighth Congress of the Indochinese Communist Party decided to form the Viet Minh; Giáp was made responsible for establishing an intelligence network and organising political bases in the far north of the country.
 To begin propaganda work among the population, a news-sheet called Việt Nam Độc Lập was produced.
 Giáp wrote many articles for it, and was repeatedly criticised by Ho Chi Minh for the excessive verbosity of his writing style.